BryanMurkyChan/Project_Miao/README.md

 ### 3.3.5 Custom Tools
 - demo_agent.py
 - The intent recognition module recognizes the Agent mode.
-- At present, the supported tool is web_search.
-To improve response speed, this mode directly calls the web_search_pro of Zhipu.
+- At present, the supported tool are web_search and translation.
+To improve response speed, web_search_mode directly calls the web_search_pro of Zhipu, while tranlation_mode uses a specific prompt template.
 More custom tools will be added in the future to enable custom tool calls in multiple rounds of conversations.

+# 4. Licensing
+The project is intended for educational and entertainment purposes only.
+It is strictly prohibited for use in any commercial venture.
+If you wish to utilize this project for commercial purposes, you must obtain explicit permission from the author.
+This project adheres to the GNU General Public License (GPL).
+Please ensure that it is employed solely for academic study and not for commercial gain.
+Unauthorized use for commercial purposes is not permitted.
+Any unauthorized commercial use of this project will result in full responsibility for the consequences incurred by the user.